NativeScript/docs-v7/docs/start/ns-setup-os-x.md

     * Latest official release of Android SDK
     * Android Support Repository
     * (Optional) Google Repository
-    * Android SDK Build-tools 27.0.3 or a later
+    * Android SDK Build-tools 27.0.3 or later

 You must also have the following two environment variables setup for Android development: